Refinement Modal Logic: Axiomatization

 \section{Axiomatization $\axiomRML^\mu$}

 In this section we give the axiomatization for refinement modal $\mu$-calculus.
 We restrict ourselves to {\em single-agent} refinement modal $\mu$-calculus.
+The axiomatization is an extension of the (single-agent) axiomatization $\axiomRML$ for refinement modal logic.

+We recall the definition of modal $\mu$-calculus in the technical introductory Section \ref{sec.tech}.
+In \cite[Lemma 2.43]{french:2006} a bisimulation quantifier characterization of fixed points is given.
+The characterization employs the universal modality $\blacksquare$ which quantifies over all states in the model.
+Let $\lang_{\bqall\blacksquare}$ be the language of bisimulation quantified modal logic with $\blacksquare$ as well.
+First, observe that this impacts the semantics of bisimulation quantification.
+For two models to be bisimilar, it must now also be the case that every state in one model is bisimilar to a state in the other.

+We can inductively define a truth-preserving translation $t: \lang^\mu \mapsto \lang_{\bqall\blacksquare}$.
+The crucial clauses are those for the fixed-point operators.
+The atoms $p$ introduced in the translation are required not to occur in $\phi$.

+The first equation captures the intuition of a greatest fixed point as a least upper bound of the set of states that are postfixed points of $\phi$, whereas the second equation captures a least fixed point as the greatest lower bound of the set of states that are prefixed points of $\phi$.
+From \cite{dagostinoetal:2000} we know that bisimulation quantifiers are also expressible in the modal $\mu$-calculus, and thus these equivalences also hold in the modal $\mu$-calculus.

+Having these tools for modal $\mu$-calculus at our disposition, let us now apply them in {\em refinement} modal $\mu$-calculus.
+In order to demonstrate the soundness of the axiomatization defined below, we need to expand the relativization $\bullet^\atom: \lang_\bqall \imp \lang_\bqall$ (Definition \ref{def-relativization}), single-agent version, to a version $\bullet^\atom: \lang_{\bqall\blacksquare} \imp \lang_{\bqall\blacksquare}$ by including a clause for the universal modality: Employing that expanded relativization we can expand the translation $t: \lang_\G \imp \lang_\bqall$ (Definition \ref{def.tsjakka}) to a translation by adding the two clauses above for fixed points (this explains why we also wrote $t(\bullet)$ there).
+This translation $t$ remains truth-preserving (due to Proposition~\ref{prop-ref-and-bisimquant} and \cite[Lemma 2.43]{french:2006}).
+We recall the crucial interaction of the translation and the relativization, namely that $t(\F\phi)$ is equivalent to $\bqis \atom \ t(\phi)^\atom$.
+The translation plays an important role in the soundness proof: axioms are shown to be sound by showing that their translations are valid.

-The axiomatization is an extension of the axiomatization $\axiomRML$ for refinement modal logic.
-We recall the definition of modal $\mu$-calculus in the technical introductory Section \ref{sec.tech}. \begin{definition}[axiomatization $\axiomRML^\mu$] The axiomatization $\axiomRML^\mu$ is a substitution schema of the axioms and rules of $\axiomRML$ (see Section~\ref{axiom1}), along with the axiom and rule for the modal $\mu$-calculus:
+\begin{definition}[axiomatization $\axiomRML^\mu$] The axiomatization $\axiomRML^\mu$ is a substitution schema of the (single-agent) axioms and rules of $\axiomRML$ along with the axiom and rule for the modal $\mu$-calculus:

 and two new interaction axioms: